recruz79/simple-loan-application/README.md

 Based on the Model data the loan will be processed according to risk levels from LOW LEVEL to HIGH LEVEL.

+#### Endpoints :

+- POST http:\\localhost:8080\loan : Creates a loan by getting a LoanApplicationModel and pass validations

+- GET http:\\localhost:8080\loans : Returns all the existing loans in the database

 #### Validations:

-- Check loan application is not being applied from 00:00hrs to 06:00hrs
+- Check loan application is not being applied from 00:00hrs to 06:00hrs using the maximum amount.
-- Verify the same ip address is not applying a loan more than three times
+- Verify the same ip address is not applying a loan more than three times.

 #### Return values: